samthorold/scribbles/docs/26-product-and-benefit-scheme-risks.md

 Relate to both contributions / premiums and benefits.

-Risks to beneficiary
+### Risks to beneficiary

 - Benefits are less valuable than expected / required
 - Benefits not received at the expected / required time

-Risks to the provider
+### Risks to the provider

 - Benefits greater than expected
 - Benefits required at an inopportune time

-The state is at risk of having to cover benefits private companies fail to meet.
+### Risks to the state

+There may be a risk for the State that it is expected to put right any losses that the public incurs.

+This is particularly relevant if the State provides means-tested benefits, for example a minimum income level in retirement.

+Means-testing is a process for establishing whether an individual is eligible to receive benefits and/or how much benefit they should receive.

+It is often based on an individual's income or assets or both.

+If an individual believes that the minimum income level is sufficient for all their needs, they would be better advised to spend surplus funds on improving their immediate lifestyle.

+If the surplus funds were invested to provide a future income, this income might simply reduce the sum that the State would provide by exactly the same amount.

+The individual would forgo immediate consumption for no increase in income later.

 ## Benefit risks

-For benefits that are _known_, the risk is that assets are not sufficient to meet liabilities as they fall due.
+For benefits that are **known**, the risk is that assets are not sufficient to meet liabilities as they fall due.

 - Underfunding
 - Insolvency of sponsor / provider
 - Asset - liability mismatching
 - Change in benefit promise (by provider or state)
-- Beneficiaries' needs not being met e.g. misunderstanding, inflation erosion, changed circumstances
+- Beneficiaries' needs not being met
+    - misunderstanding
+    - inflation erosion
+    - changed circumstances

-For benefits that are _not known_
+For benefits that are **not known**

 - Investment returns being lower than expected
 - Expense charges being higher than expected